Top Headlines

 Timeline

-Oct 2025 – Presidents Lee Jae‑Myung and Donald Trump meet in Seoul and finalize the Korea‑U.S. Strategic Trade and Investment Deal, setting the stage for reciprocal tariff cuts and a massive investment pledge.
-[2]
+Oct 2025 – Presidents Lee Jae‑Myung and Donald Trump meet in Seoul and finalize the Korea‑U.S. Strategic Trade and Investment Deal, which sets a 15 % tariff on Korean autos, aircraft and lumber and secures a US$350 billion investment pledge from Seoul [2].

-Oct 30, 2025 – South Korean officials sign a memorandum of understanding that commits US $350 billion of investment in the United States, a key condition for the forthcoming tariff reductions.
-[1]
+Oct 30, 2025 – South Korea signs a memorandum of understanding pledging the US$350 billion investment in the United States in exchange for the tariff reductions outlined in the October summit [1].

-Dec 3, 2025 – Industry Minister Kim Jung‑kwan announces the tariff reductions and pledges to address export‑process challenges such as customs clearance through consultations and tariff‑voucher programs.
-[1]
+Dec 3, 2025 – Industry Minister Kim Jung‑kwan announces the tariff cuts, pledges to resolve export‑process challenges such as customs clearance, and promises to launch tariff‑voucher programs and consultations to support Korean exporters [1].